The Autopsy of Jane Doe (2016) - Review

 Another strength of The Autopsy of Jane Doe is the characters.
 The characters don't feel like the typical cliché horror characters trapped in a scenario.
 The father/son dynamic adds a lot of subtlety to their dialogue and interactions that wouldn't be there if the characters were saying the same lines but were just colleagues.
 Also, unlike the mystery of who Jane Doe is, we don't get the full story behind the two of them.
 Some bits of dialogue give us hints as to what Austin wants to do with his life, but that conversation is cut short.
 Tommy shares a brief confession about Austin's mother, but that conversation ends early.
 This helps make the characters more compelling because, even though we don't need to know more about them, the fact that there is still something to discover about them makes them more interesting.

 At the same time, there are moments where the characters say too much.
-There some predictable or downright cheesy lines.
+There are some predictable or downright cheesy lines.
 Even the characters acknowledge the cheesiness, which is not a good enough method of covering it up.
-The main failure in the dialogue is in the fact that this is a double-edge sword scenario where we want to understand what is going on and uncover the mystery, but horror does better when you know less.
+The main failure in the dialogue is in the fact that this is a double-edged sword scenario where we want to understand what is going on and uncover the mystery, but horror does better when you know less.
 As a result, the build-up to the finale is better than the finale itself.
-All the creepy moments where the film is quieter and setting everything up is more compelling than when the excrement is hitting the fan.
+All the creepy moments when the film is quieter and setting everything up are more compelling than when the excrement is hitting the fan.
 Not to mention, while all the gory practical effects involved in the autopsy look convincing enough (and there is a lot of it), all the digital effects, especially during the big dramatic moments, look really bad.

 TL;DR (Conclusion)